Victorola-coder/js-tasks/Shuttle Reservation Page/readme.md

-Use JavaScript to create a web page that allows clients to order pizza.
-Clients should be able to select size, toppings, type of crust, and method of payment.
-Validate that the form is correct before submitting it.
-Upon submission, the form should display the user’s selection
+Use JavaScript to create a web page for a shuttle company.
+The client should be able to reserve a ticket using this page, selecting the date and time, pick-up and destination locations, and the method of payment from a list of available options.
+Your code should validate the form before it is submitted